yopblip/yopblip/README.md

 ### 🚀 What I’m Working On

-- Building responsive web applications with React & TypeScript
+- Building responsive web applications with React, TypeScript and JavaScript
 - Learning Python programming
 - Creating 3D art and digital models